Nicki Minaj: 2010–2011: Breakthrough with Pink Friday

-Pink Friday was certified platinum by the Recording Industry Association of America (RIAA) in December 2010, for moving a million units in the United States, with it becoming the first album by a solo female rapper to go platinum in seven years.
+Pink Friday was certified platinum by the Recording Industry Association of America (RIAA) in December 2010, for accumulating a million units in the United States.
+It became the first album by a solo female rapper to go platinum in seven years.
 As of March 2016, it has been certified triple-platinum.
 "Moment 4 Life" featuring Drake was released as the fourth single from Pink Friday, on December 7, 2010.
 It reached number 13 on the Hot 100.
 Minaj performed "Right Thru Me" and "Moment 4 Life" as the musical guest on the January 29, 2011, episode of Saturday Night Live.
 In February 2011, Lil' Kim released the mixtape Black Friday referencing Minaj, including artwork that showed Lil' Kim decapitating Minaj with a sword and the lyrics "sweetie, you goin' on your 14th minute of fame" and "you a Lil' Kim wannabe".
 Lil' Kim sold the mixtape on PayPal.
 Minaj's track "Tragedy" was released online, featuring the lyrics "Pink Friday, Eminem, 8 Mile/ It must hurt to sell your album on PayPal."

 "Super Bass" was released as Pink Fridays fifth single in April 2011.
 It became a sleeper hit and commercially successful, ultimately peaking at number three on the Hot 100.
-It was eventually certified 12-times platinum in the US, for selling 12 million units; it became the highest-certified song by a female rapper in RIAA history.
+It was eventually certified 12-times platinum in the US, for selling 12 million units; in 2024, it became the highest-certified song by a female rapper in RIAA history.
 "Super Bass" was the highest-charting solo single by a female rapper, at the time, since Missy Elliott's "Work It" in 2002.
 In 2017, Billboard ranked it as the second-biggest US Hot 100 hit by a female rapper of all time (behind Iggy Azalea's "Fancy"); and in 2024, ranked it as the biggest Hot 100 hit of Minaj's career.
-Its music video has over 1 billion views on YouTube, as of October 2024.
+Its music video has over 1 billion views on YouTube, as of October 2023.